go-gitea/gitea/docs/content/doc/usage/backup-and-restore.en-us.md

 ### Using Docker (`restore`)

-There is also no support fot a recovery command in a docker based gitea instance.
-The restore process contains the same steps like described in re previous section but with different paths.
+There is also no support for a recovery command in a Docker-based gitea instance.
+The restore process contains the same steps as described in the previous section but with different paths.

 Example: